sergeyen7/sergeyen7.github.io/index.md

 Maybe it will close with a small profit of +50%, maybe it will be a complete loss of -100%, maybe it will be a small loss of -50%, maybe it will be a wild profitable trend +15000%.

+It's impossible to predict the future.
+But we can look back, at history.
 If we analyze historical profitability, then:
 - a significant number of trades will close in the range from -50% to +50 percent.
 - Fewer trades will have losses in the range from -50% to -100%.
 - It will be exactly the same with profit: there will be trades of +100%, a smaller number will close at +200%, an even smaller number at +300 percent, and so on.